The Bulb Lasagna Method

 The most important consideration in creating a bulb lasagna is choosing a container that is both wide enough and deep enough.
 For example, a 10-inch deep container can only hold two layers of bulbs and a 14-inch deep container will hold three layers of bulbs.
-Choose bulbs that have less foliage rather than more foliage.
-Also, choose bulbs that grow to different heights to create in a more interesting spring display.
+Choose bulbs that grow to different heights to create a more interesting spring display.
 For example, a classic combination is tulips, daffodils and grape hyacinth.
-Avoid planting bulbs too close to the sides of the pot, bulbs perform better in groupings.
-Read the planting depth instructions on the bulb packaging when designing your layered container garden to ensure that your plan will work with the container you’ve chosen.
+Avoid planting bulbs too close to the sides of the pot.
+Bulbs perform better in groupings - read the planting depth instructions on the bulb packaging when designing your layered container garden to ensure that your plan will work with the container you’ve chosen.

 For weeks of continuous bloom.